- How do we charge for our services?

 - Does a solicitor need to be instructed for a barrister to go to Court?

-A barrister will normally be instructed by a solicitor if he is to appear in the County Court, High Court, the Court of Appeal, the Supreme Court or the CJEU (if the matter is referred by one of these courts).
+A barrister will normally be instructed by a solicitor to appear in the County Court, High Court, the Court of Appeal, the Supreme Court or the CJEU (if the matter is referred by one of these courts).
 However the Bar Council’s rules were relaxed in 2004 and in some circumstances barristers may be instructed directly, for advocacy, without a solicitor being involved.
-Please see our “How to Instruct us” section for more detailed advice.
+Please see our “How to Instruct us” section for more detailed information.

 There is no requirement for a solicitor to be involved where a matter is before the Tax Tribunals, or even the CJEU if referred by those tribunals.

-For further information please see our How To Instruct Us page.
+For further information please see our INSTRUCTING US page.